bluedevil2k/Jiffy/README.md

 * Convention over configuration to the extreme
 * Get an application that will scale to tens of thousands of users out of the box

+To be blunt, frameworks like Play! have a large learning curve - sometimes you just want to quickly throw together a web application using Java.

 Building Blocks of Jiffy
 -------
 * Controllers that follow two conventions.
-Choose the simple /controller/method format like in CodeIgniter or use a RESTful approach like in Rails.
+Choose the simple /controller/method format (RPC - Remote Procedure Call) like in CodeIgniter or use a RESTful approach like in Rails.
 Either way, no route files are necessary.
 * The ability to deploy to one server or multiple servers without changing your code by abstracting out Sessions from a single JVM.
 * An extremely powerful and scalable DB class, utilizing built in connection pools, and scalable to tens of thousands of concurrent users.
 * Closely tied together Model and DB layers, allowing for extremely simple DB->Model coding.
 No JPA or XML configuration files, just standard SQL code.
 * Built in Security - protect every controller method and every JSP page with a simple Annotation.
-* Controller methods can be synchronous or asynchronous, allowing for better server-side scalability and long-lasting method calls.
 * An abstraction of the Cache layer, utilizing a caching layer not tied to a single JVM.
 * Built in web filters to cache and compress JS/CSS and images.
-* Designed to run on Apache Tomcat as a simple WAR file.
+* Optimized for Apache Tomcat, and will run on any Java Servlet engine as a WAR file
+* Works with MySQL, MariaDB and Postres databases
+* Works with any memcached client (tested with Couchbase)

 Database
 =====